ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 `\case {}` *can* be replaced by `\x -> case x of  {}`.
 This could potentially be addressed in a future proposal, for example by adding absurd patterns, to provide a more general solution.
-Note that the `\case {}` construct only works for function of one argument.
+Note that the `\case {}` construct only works for functions of one argument.

 Like the existing behavior for alternatives in case- and `\case`-expressions, and equations in function declaration syntax, it is